rvigneswar/InterviewQuestions/Python_questions.md

 ```
 **Question: 3**

-You are given an integer array nums.
+Given an integer array nums.
 You need to create a 2D array from nums satisfying the following conditions:

 The 2D array should contain only the elements of the array nums.
 Each row in the 2D array contains distinct integers.